stark1tty/Awesome-Historic_al-Maps/readme.md

 - [HiRoNEx: Historical Road Network Extractor](https://github.com/johannesuhl/hironex) - A python tool for automatic, fully unsupervised extraction of historical road networks from historical maps.
 - [MapReader](https://github.com/Living-with-machines/MapReader) - MapReader is an end-to-end computer vision (CV) pipeline for exploring and analyzing images at scale.
 MapReader was developed in the Living with Machines project to analyze large collections of historical maps but is a generalisable computer vision pipeline which can be applied to any images in a wide variety of domains.
 - [desCartes](https://github.com/docuracy/desCartes) - desCartes recognises roads on old maps, and converts them to vector lines that can be used in GIS applications and historical transport network analysis.
+- [Allmaps](https://allmaps.org/) - Curating, georeferencing and exploring for IIIF maps.
+100,000s of maps are available through IIIF, across libraries, archives and museums worldwide.
+Allmaps makes it easier and more inspiring to explore, georeference and work with collections of digitized maps.

 ### QGIS Extensions
 - [Historical Maps Vectorization Tools](https://github.com/EVS-GIS/hmvt-cli) - A toolbox to vectorize fluvial corridor objects on historical maps.